Quantitative Clustering in Mean-Field Transformer Models: Clustering in mean-field attention dynamics

-\Cref{thm:simple global convergence} follows as a special case of the more general \Cref{thm:main thm} that handles broader attention mechanisms.
-When $\beta=0$, a qualitative mean-field convergence result was proved in~\cite{frouvelle2019long}, and under additional symmetric assumptions on the entire flow $\{f_t(x)\}_{t}$, an exponential convergence rate of the system was also derived when $\beta=0$.
-For Kuramoto models, \cite{ha2020emergence,morales2022trend} proved similar mean-field exponential convergence results for small frequency terms when $d=2$ and $\beta=0$.
-Long-time behaviors of Kuramoto models have also been extensively studied by \cite{ha2010complete,ha2016collective}.
+When $\beta=0$, a qualitative mean-field convergence result was proved in~\cite{frouvelle2019long}, and under the finite particle setting and additional symmetric assumptions on the entire flow $\{f_t(x)\}_{t}$, an exponential convergence implicitly depending on the initial condition of the system was also derived when $\beta=0$.
+For Kuramoto models ($d=2$ and $\beta = 0$), \cite{ha2020emergence,morales2022trend} proved similar mean-field exponential convergence results for small frequency terms.
+Long-time behaviors of Kuramoto models have also been extensively studied by \cite{ha2010complete,ha2016collective,benedetto2014complete}.

-When $\beta >0$, previous work on long-time convergence focused mostly on the case of delta masses of finitely many tokens instead of the mean-field setting considered here.
+When $\beta >0$, even in the finite-particle case, existing convergence results for general initial conditions rely on soft qualitative arguments that do not provide explicit convergence rates~\cite{markdahl2017almost,andrew25}.
 To the best of our knowledge,~\Cref{thm:simple global convergence} is the first result to provide quantitative rates of convergence for attention dynamics (mean-field or finite-particle) under a general initial condition like $R_0>0$.

-Indeed, for a finite number particles, convergence is either established using soft arguments that do not yield convergence rates~\cite{markdahl2017almost,andrew25} or exponential convergence is established under the assumption that particles are initialized a hemisphere of $\S$, as we mentioned after \Cref{thm:classical Lojasiewicz}.
-However, as illustrated in \Cref{example:delta mass not synchronize}, transformer models starting from delta masses and mean-field densities can have different asymptotic behavior.
+There are also several fundamental differences between the Kuramoto models ($ \beta=0 $, $ d=2 $) and transformer models that render the proof for \Cref{thm:simple global convergence} substantially more involved.
+A key Lyapunov functional in the Kuramoto setting is the mean-vector length $ R_t=\bigl\|\int_{\S}x\,\mathrm{d}\mu_t(x)\bigr\|_2 $, which is monotone increasing if $ \beta=0 $.
+In contrast, as illustrated in \Cref{Fig: Rt not monotone}, $ R_t $ exhibits no monotonicity in the transformer model.
+Moreover, when $ \beta $ is small, the effective-range phenomenon exploited in \Cref{thm:classical Lojasiewicz} is absent: because the support of $ \mu_t $ is no longer localized to a hemisphere, every pair of points in $\S$ interacts globally.
+Indeed, in the proof of \Cref{thm:simple global convergence}, we must construct a dynamically evolving effective range and carefully pull almost all of the mass of $ \mu_t $ into it.
+We then combine \Cref{thm:classical Lojasiewicz} with the higher-dimensional analogue of \eqref{eq:modified PL with error} to establish the explicit exponential convergence in \Cref{thm:simple global convergence}.
+This global coupling is considerably more intricate than on the circle $ \mathbb{S}^1 $, owing to the richer geometry of the higher-dimensional sphere $\S$.